frenetic-lang/tutorials/Introduction/index.md

 Introduction
 ------------

-In this tutorial, you will learn to program software-defined networks (SDNs) using OpenFlow and Frenetic.
+In this tutorial, you will learn some of the basic ideas being software-defined networking (SDN) programming with OpenFlow and Frenetic.
 The tutorial is divided into two sections:

-* **Ox:** The first set of chapters introduce the nuts and bolts of programming an OpenFlow-based SDN.
-In these chapters, we use *Ox*, a simple platform for writing OpenFlow controllers in OCaml.
-Apart from managing the socket connections and serialization, Ox gives you direct access to the OpenFlow protocol.

-Ox is loosely based on platforms such as [POX](https://openflow.stanford.edu/display/ONL/POX+Wiki) and [NOX](http://www.noxrepo.org/nox/about-nox/).
-The concepts and techniques you learn in this tutorial are applicable to those platforms too.
+* **Ox:** The first few chapters introduce the nuts and bolts of programming a SDN switches using *Ox*, a simple platform for writing OpenFlow controllers in OCaml.
+Apart from a few constructs for managing socket connections and message serialization, Ox gives the programmer direct access to the OpenFlow protocol.
+Ox is inspired by platforms such as [POX](https://openflow.stanford.edu/display/ONL/POX+Wiki) and [NOX](http://www.noxrepo.org/nox/about-nox/), so the techniques you learn in this tutorial are applicable to those platforms too.

 {% comment %}
 Outer paragraph disables markdown processing.
 Without it, each link is rendered as a separate paragraph.
 {% endcomment %}

 <p>